The Middle School Block Schedule

 Rigor with Purpose

-The alternating A and B day schedule means students have a full day between classes to process what they learned, leading to deeper understanding and higher content knowledge.
+The alternating A and B day schedule means students have a full day between classes to process what they learned, leading to deeper understanding and higher acquisition of knowledge.
 It also means there’s a more manageable homework load each day, which helps busy middle school students have family time and free time to pursue other passions without sacrificing academic rigor.
-Students use their extra day between classes to get their questions on the material answered take advantage of this time to get 1:1 assistance with their homework.
+Students use their extra day between classes to get their questions answered, and take advantage of this time to get 1:1 assistance with their homework as needed.

 What the experts say